Harm OCD

 ~ The Difference from Actual Violent Intent

 A person with Harm OCD does not want to hurt anyone.
 The intrusive thought causes horror and distress precisely because it contradicts what they truly want.
-Avoiding triggers and seeking reassurance temporarily relieves the anxiety but strengthens the OCD cycle over time.
+Avoiding triggers and seeking reassurance temporarily reduces anxiety, but over time these compulsions expand the OCD and shrink the person's world.

 ~ Treatment Outcome